 - The amount, or percentage, of each beneficiary’s interest in the trust deposit (CDIC insures eligible trust deposits up to $100,000 for each beneficiary identified).

-For more information please see What you Need to Know – Trustees (PDF 83 KB)
+For more information please see What you Need to Know – Trustees (PDF, 83 KB)

 Why are these new rules important?

-The new rules are important because they affect how CIDC protects deposits held by trustees.
+The new rules are important because they affect how CDIC protects deposits held by trustees.
 If a member institution were to fail, CDIC would use the information on the records of that institution to determine the trustee’s deposit insurance coverage.

-The new rules that take effect on April 30, 2022, will not substantially change the requirements that most trustees need to meet to ensure the deposits they hold for their beneficiaries remain protected by CDIC.
+The new rules that take effect on April 30, 2022, do not substantially change the requirements that most trustees need to meet to ensure the deposits they hold for their beneficiaries remain protected by CDIC.
 However, there are some key differences you should know about.
-The following provides a summary of how the new requirements will impact trustees who hold deposits in trust for a single beneficiary or multiple beneficiaries:
+The following provides a summary of how the new requirements impact trustees who hold deposits in trust for a single beneficiary or multiple beneficiaries:

 As trustees may update their information, or that of their beneficiaries, at any time to ensure the required information is kept up to date, CDIC encourages trustees to make these updates directly with their member institutions as soon as it changes.
-CDIC will use the latest information disclosed on the records of its member institutions to calculate deposit insurance protection for deposits held in trust.
+CDIC uses the latest information disclosed on the records of its member institutions to calculate deposit insurance protection for deposits held in trust.

 Trustees who qualify as “Professional Trustees” may choose to benefit from less onerous disclosure requirements for certain deposit accounts they hold for beneficiaries provided they are capable of meeting certain informational and disclosure requirements.

 Do the new rules change how the deposit I hold for my beneficiaries are protected?

 No. CDIC continues to insure eligible deposits held in trust up to $100,000 per beneficiary, as long as the above noted rules are met by the trustee.